Hanzlab13/Assignment/README.md

-Task 1: Scraping Data
+Scraping and Visualizing Used Car Data from Pakwheels

-You can use libraries like BeautifulSoup in Python to scrape data from classified websites like Pakwheels or OLX.
-Identify the website's structure, inspect elements to find relevant data, and use Python scripts to extract it.

-Task 2: Creating a CSV file
+This Python script scrapes data from the Pakwheels website, specifically used car listings, and then visualizes the collected data using Matplotlib.
+It also creates a CSV file containing the scraped data for further analysis.

+1-How it Works

+(a) Scraping Data: The script sends a GET request to the Pakwheels website's used car listings page and extracts relevant information such as car name, price, and mileage using BeautifulSoup.

-After scraping, organize the data into a structured format and save it as a CSV file using Python's built-in CSV module or pandas library.
+(b) Creating CSV File: The scraped data is then stored in a CSV file named cars_data.csv using the pandas library.

-Task 3: Data Preprocessing

-Clean the data by handling missing values, removing duplicates, standardizing formats, and converting data types if necessary.
-You can use libraries like pandas for this task.

-Task 4: Data Visualization

-Use Matplotlib or Seaborn in Python to create visualizations like histograms, scatter plots, or bar charts to explore trends or relationships in the data.
-Alternatively, you can use tools like Power BI for interactive visualizations.

-Task 5: Writing a Report

-For each graph or analysis, provide a brief description of what the visualization shows and any insights or conclusions drawn from it.
-Include factors like price distribution, trends over time, or correlations between variables.
+(c) Preprocessing Data: If needed, you can perform data preprocessing steps on the scraped data before visualization.
+However, in this example, no preprocessing is done.

+(d) Visualizing Data: The script uses Matplotlib to create a scatter plot showing the relationship between car price and mileage.

+2-Requirements
+*Python 3.x
+*requests
+*beautifulsoup4
+*pandas
+*matplotlib

+3-How to Use
+.clone the repository or download the script scrape_and_visualize_cars.py.

+.Install the required libraries using pip:

+pip install requests beautifulsoup4 pandas matplotlib

+.Run the script:
+python scrape_and_visualize_cars.py

+4-After execution, the script will generate a CSV file named 'cars_data.csv' and display a scatter plot showing the relationship between car price and mileage.